SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 The rules for how initializer delegation works, and for what forms of delegation are allowed, are different for value types and class types.
-Value types (structures and enumerations) do not support inheritance, and so their initializer delegation process is relatively simple, because they can only delegate to another initializer that they provide themselves.
+Value types (structures and enumerations) don't support inheritance, and so their initializer delegation process is relatively simple, because they can only delegate to another initializer that they provide themselves.
 Classes, however, can inherit from other classes,